 Module C provides the student with the theory and hands-on application involved in providing basic patient care as would be required by a certified nursing assistant and/or patient care technician.
-Students will take and record vital signs, demonstrate skills for appropriate personal patient care, simulate procedures for admitting, transferring and discharging patients, and discuss restorative care and meeting the patients' physical and psycho-social needs.
+This module examines the urinary system and the male and female reproductive systems.
+Students will take and record vital signs, demonstrate skills for appropriate personal patient care, simulate procedures for admitting, transferring and discharging patients, and discuss restorative care and meeting the patients' physical and psychosocial needs.
 Out-of-class activities will be assigned and assessed as part of this module.
-Prerequisite: None.
-Lecture Hours: 40 Lab Hours: 40
+Prerequisite: HCIN Lecture Hours: 40 Lab Hours: 40